Home North AmericaDiscover Baffin Island: Canada’s Largest Island

 Baffin Island is part of Canada, located within the territory of Nunavut, which is a self-governing region with a large Inuit population and land claims managed by the Nunavut Land Claims Agreement.

-Is Baffin Island bigger than Greenland?
+Is the island bigger than Greenland?

 No. Greenland is much larger.
 Baffin Island is 507,451 square kilometers (195,928 square miles), while Greenland is 2,166,086 square kilometers (836,330 square miles).